KSmanis/docker-gentoo-distcc/README.md

     StrictHostKeyChecking no
 ```

 *Note*: `StrictHostKeyChecking no` is required in the above configuration because the host keys of the container are automatically regenerated upon execution, if missing.
-If you wish to remove this potential security issue, you should store the host keys in a volume and mount them upon execution so that they are not regenerated.
+If you wish to eliminate this potential security issue, you should store the host keys in a volume and mount them upon execution so that they are not regenerated.

 ## Build
-Should you wish to roll your own version, e.g., with an unstable toolchain, the [build](hooks/build) script can be a good starting point.
+Should you wish to roll your own version, e.g., with an unstable toolchain, the [build](hooks/build) script would be a good starting point.